-- Data received in the Annual Audit Report Forms completed by Providers (verified by independent auditors prior to submission); - Generator Reports submitted by each GreenPower accredited Generator; and
+- Data received in the Annual Audit Report Forms completed by Providers (verified by independent auditors prior to submission); - Generator Reports submitted by each GreenPower accredited Generator; and - Perenia's analysis.

-Perenia's analysis.

-Tables 6 and 7 below summarise the findings of the compliance audit.
+Table 8, Table 9 and Table 10 summarise the findings of the compliance audit.
 This includes the opinion of the independent auditor, and Perenia's audit opinion.

-In undertaking the audit GreenPower Products that were found to comply with all rules in Sections 3 and 4 of the Program Rules have received an unqualified opinion from Perenia, (see table 8 below).
+In undertaking the audit GreenPower Products that were found to comply with all rules in Sections 3 and 4 of the Program Rules have received an unqualified opinion from Perenia, (see Table 8 below).